jonathanmoregard/intentor/README.md

 - **URL Matching**: The extension checks if the target URL matches any configured rules
 - **Interstitial Page**: When a match is found, users are redirected to a custom interstitial page
-- **Phrase Verification**: Users must type the exact phrase to continue to the destination
+- **Phrase Verification**: Users have an opportunity to reflect and write down their intention before continuing

 ### User Interface